 But it cuts both ways.
 Retailers aren’t merely the “middle men” managing a transaction and taking a cut.
 They have their own reputation and image to manage, and depend on CPG manufacturers for the quality of the products they’re asked to sell.
 While inferior packaging and flimsy floor displays may well reflect poorly on the company selling the product, the retailer also bears some of the brunt of a poor customer experience.

 Packaging Matters — for CPG Brands and for Retailers

 Let’s be clear: No CPG manufacturer intentionally tries to sabotage their marketing efforts or the consumer shopping experience.
 According to a 2018 Brand Owner Packaging Survey, 80% of CPG brand managers agreed that packaging plays an important role in a product’s success, and said that they would be investing in new packaging initiatives in the next five years.

 In my experience as a contract packaging partner, I’ve seen the damage that poor packaging can do to both CPG brands and retailers, first-hand.
-I believe it’s critically important that retailers communicate and work with their CPG brands to ensure these types of problems don’t happen on the regular — if at all.
+I believe it’s critically important that retailers communicate and work with their CPG brands to ensure Packaging Optimization so that these types of problems don’t happen on the regular — if at all.

 Packaging Pitfall: Packaging That Falls Apart

 While many CPG manufacturers understandably consider the bottom line when purchasing packaging materials, a lower cost in the short term can end up being higher cost in the long term.
 Packaging materials that aren’t robust enough to weather transportation and handling can mean that products arrive at retail stores in a damaged condition.